Skip to main content

 If you have a specific skill that is in demand in Israel, this may make the process easier, however.

 If you do obtain a visa through your employer, you must remember that you are bound to that company sponsor.
 Thus, if you lose or quit your job, you are once again without a visa.
-In this case, upon termination of employment you must notify the Misrad Hapnim, who will supply you with a temporary visa for up to one month in order to find a new sponsor.
+In this case, upon termination of employment, you must notify Misrad Hapnim, who will supply you with a temporary visa for up to one month to find a new sponsor.

-As the employment process in Israel is slow and can take up to six months, you may run into difficulties finding a new sponsor before the temporary visa expires.
+As the employment process in Israel is slow and can take up to six months, you may encounter difficulties finding a new sponsor before the temporary visa expires.

 Applying for a work visa in Israel through your spouse

-Alternatively, if you have the option to apply for a visa through your spouse or partner, you’ll find the process much less tedious, and the entitlements far more flexible.
-With this visa you can work where, in what industry, and for whom you like.
+Alternatively, if you can apply for a visa through your spouse or partner, you'll find the process much less tedious and the entitlements far more flexible.
+With this visa, you can work where, in what industry, and for whom you like.

 The process of applying for a work visa in Israel